israelbrian/learning-robocorp/automation-level01/README.md

 I'm folowing the Oficial documentation of Roborcorp.

 in progress ✍️:
-Automation Certification Level 1 - Creating a PDF 11/13 ⌛
+Automation Certification Level 1 - Running your robot in Control Room 12/13 ⌛

 next goal 🎯:
 Automation Certification Level 2